-For example, the two Justices clashed over the meaning of the term "unreasonable" in the Fourth Amendment43 three years ago in Navarette v.
-California.44 There, a caller dialed 911 to report that somebody had run her off the road.45 She described the car as a silver Ford F-150, reported the license plate, and stated the direction the vehicle was traveling.46 A police officer discovered the vehicle near where the caller had reported it would be and stopped the vehicle.
-Of course, because this decision reached the Supreme Court of the United States, it should be unsurprising that the driver was trafficking about thirty pounds of marijuana.47
+For example, the two Justices clashed over the meaning of the term "unreasonable" in the Fourth Amendment three years ago in Navarette v.
+California.
+There, a caller dialed 911 to report that somebody had run her off the road.
+She described the car as a silver Ford F-150, reported the license plate, and stated the direction the vehicle was traveling.
+A police officer discovered the vehicle near where the caller had reported it would be and stopped the vehicle.
+Of course, because this decision reached the Supreme Court of the United States, it should be unsurprising that the driver was trafficking about thirty pounds of marijuana.
+The state of the supreme court of the United States are the supreme court of the United States and States are the supreme court of the United States are the supreme court of the supreme court of the United States are the supreme court of the

 Justice Thomas wrote for the five-Justice majority to uphold the search.
-He concluded that the search was reasonable in part because the caller had given the police enough information to establish that she was an eyewitness to suspicious behavior.48 Although the tip was anonymous, Justice Thomas reasoned that the caller was unlikely to fabricate her account in the light of the technical capacities of police to detect the identities of false reporters.49 Justice Scalia, joined by three other Justices, vigorously dissented and would have required the anonymous tipster to provide more specific information, such as where the suspect would next stop, to justify the search.50
+He concluded that the search was reasonable in part because the caller had given the police enough information to establish that she was an eyewitness to suspicious behavior.
+Although the tip was anonymous, Justice Thomas reasoned that the caller was unlikely to fabricate her account in the light of the technical capacities of police to detect the identities of false reporters.
+Justice Scalia, joined by three other Justices, vigorously dissented and would have required the anonymous tipster to provide more specific information, such as where the suspect would next stop, to justify the search.

 A second area where Justices Thomas and Scalia agreed on a legal rule but disagreed on how to apply it was in determining whether statutory mandatory minimum sentences violated the right to a jury trial.
 Both Justices agreed with the rule established in Apprendi v.
-New Jersey that any fact, other than a prior conviction, that increases the penalty for a crime beyond the statutory maximum must be proved to a jury beyond a reasonable doubt.51 And both voted to invalidate mandatory sentencing guidelines that required judges to find facts that would increase sentencing ranges.52 But the Justices disagreed about why mandatory sentencing guidelines were problematic.
-Justice Scalia saw the problem as permitting fact-finding to increase the ceiling of a judge's discretion in a way that could disadvantage a defendant.
-Justice Thomas, on the other hand, saw the problem as changing the range of discretion, even if the sentencing ceiling remained unchanged.
+New Jersey that any fact, other than a prior conviction, that increases the penalty for a crime beyond the statutory maxi-